New Episodes!

 Play Episode

-After episode #211 about What to Eat we received a lot of follow-up questions (thank you!) and were asked to do a follow up episode to clarify some things to improve your health, such as:
+After episode #211 about What to Eat we received a lot of follow-up questions (thank you!) and were asked to do a follow up episode to clarify some things, such as:

 • What if I'm lactose intolerant?
 What do you recommend to replace grass-fed milk?